 Vince and I liked Nusa Penida so much that we decided to take the latest possible ferry back to Bali on the day we had to leave the island.
-This gave us ample time to fit in a snorkeling tour, the last remaining Nusa Penida item on uncharacteristically lenient itinerary.
+This gave us ample time to fit in a snorkeling tour, the last remaining Nusa Penida item on my uncharacteristically lenient itinerary.

 There was a hiccup with our guide’s boat not working, but the tour operators were able to procure a backup boat.
 This ended up being a narrow jukung that was missing both of it’s outriggers.
 It seemed dubiously seaworthy, but we went with the flow and joined a Brazilian family and a pair of Dutch college students on a tour that would end up being fun, yet somewhat reckless as far as snorkeling tours go.

 The weather looked threatening as our jukung travailed through rolling waves.
 The morning breeze raised goosebumps all over my arms and I shivered at the prospect of jumping into the water.
 We stopped a couple of times to look for manta rays before finding a spot where a handful of other boats had already gathered.
 There were rays here so we started collecting our snorkeling gear and getting ready to jump in.
 I took stock of our surroundings, and again had to make the decision to go with the flow.
 The snorkeling area was close to a cliff, and although the waves weren’t monstrous, I had heard enough stories of tourists on Penida being blindsided by rogue waves and dashed into cliff faces that I had a healthy degree of skepticism at swimming so close to one.